moneymaker8990/Zen-Chess/zen-and-the-art-of-chess/docs/MARKETING_PLAYBOOK.md

 ```
 Scene: Screen recording of losing streak
 Text overlay: "3 losses in a row..."
-Tilt Guardian pops up: "Stop.
-Breathe.
-The next game you play in this state will likely be your worst."
+Inner Compass appears: "The compass is spinning.
+Time to find center before the next move."
-Caption: "This chess app has an AI that protects you from yourself 🛡️"
+Caption: "This chess app has an AI that guides you back to yourself 🧭"
 ```

 #### 2. "POV: Your Chess App Actually Cares About You" (Hook: Emotional)
 ```
-Show the meditation prompts, breathing exercises, Tilt Guardian intervention
+Show the meditation prompts, breathing exercises, Inner Compass guidance
 Emotional background music
 End with: "Chess apps that help you win.
 Zen Chess helps you grow."
 ```